An Interview with Marty Hayes, J.D.

 eJournal: I’m glad you brought out the aspect of initially giving way too much detail, because when you mentioned lying to police originally, I just couldn’t get my mind around why anyone would do that, knowing how the investigation’s going to turn up discrepancies.
 My goodness!
 How many times will you have to tell the story you exaggerated or fabricated?
 How do you think you can maintain the integrity of that fabrication under repeated questioning?

 Hayes: People don’t understand that a good shooting incident reconstructionist can do a pretty good job of figuring out what happened, assuming there is sufficient physical evidence, bullet trajectories, blood spatter, stippling, ejection pattern of shell casings.
-You take all that and you can piece together what happened and you can certainly say, “Well, what the guy is saying did not happened.”
+You take all that and you can piece together what happened and you can certainly say, “Well, what the guy is saying did not happen.”

 eJournal: Have you been the expert on cases where the physical evidence did not match up with the accused’s statements?